 Commenting on the 2013 American Journal of Medicine study, the journal's Editor-in-Chief wrote in an accompanying commentary: "These are indeed remarkable observations that are supported, as the authors note, by basic science experiments that came to similar conclusions. ...
 We desperately need a great deal more basic and clinical research into the short- and long-term effects of marijuana in a variety of clinical settings such as cancer, diabetes, and frailty of the elderly.
 I would like to call on the NIH and the DEA to collaborate in developing policies to implement solid scientific investigations that would lead to information assisting physicians in the proper use and prescription of THC in its synthetic or herbal form."

 Most recently, investigators from the Conference of Quebec University Health Centers assessed cannabis use patterns and body mass index (BMI) in a cohort of 786 Inuit (Arctic aboriginal) adults ages 18 to 74.
 Researchers reported that subjects who consumed cannabis in the past year were more likely to possess a lower BMI, lower fasting insulin, and lower HOMA-IR (insulin resistance) as compared to those who did not use the substance.
-Their findings are consistent with previous research showing an inverse relationship between cannabis use and diabetic markers and are supportive of previous population data showing that those who use cannabis, on average, possess smaller waist circumference than those who do not.]
+Their findings are consistent with previous research showing an inverse relationship between cannabis use and diabetic markers and are supportive of previous population data showing that those who use cannabis, on average, possess lower BMI and are less likely to be obese as compared to those who do not.[18-19]

 Alshaarway and Anthony.
 2015.
 Cannabis smoking and diabetes mellitus: Results from meta-analysis with eight independent replication samples.
 Epidemiology 26: 597-600.